Nunatica/QuickInstaller/README.md

 - Turn on VitaShell.
 - Copy and Install QuickInstaller.vpk on your ps vita.
 - Create a directory named 'vpk' in WHATEVER.
-- Put vpks into 'vpk' direcotry.
+- Put vpks into 'vpk' directory.
 - Run QuickInstallerPC.exe
-- Turn on qcma.
+- Turn on QCMA.
 - Open settings and set video folder as WHATEVER/mp4.
 - Plug cable and connect.
 - Run cma app and copy mp4 files to ps vita.